mas-bandwidth/gafferongames/content/post/state_synchronization.md

 };
 </pre>

-Notice that unlike snapshot interpolation, we're not just sending just visual quantities like position and orientation, we're also sending _non-visual_ state such as linear and angular velocity.
+Notice that unlike snapshot interpolation, we're not just sending visual quantities like position and orientation, we're also sending _non-visual_ state such as linear and angular velocity.
 Why is this?

 The reason is that state synchronization runs the simulation on both sides, so it's _always extrapolating_ from the last state update applied to each object.
 If linear and angular velocity aren't synchronized, this extrapolation is done with incorrect velocities, leading to pops when objects are updated.